obihughes/omega-planner/docs/utils.md

 #### `getCalendarDateForColumn(columnDayOffset): string`
 Helper for getting date keys for timeline columns.

 **Important:** All date utilities are timezone-safe and use consistent formatting to prevent date-related bugs in drag and drop operations.
+The calendar now also persists dates as YYYY-MM-DD keys (`dateKey`, `startDateKey`, `endDateKey`) and reconstructs `Date` objects at runtime to match the daily planner's `baseDate` convention.

 ## Storage Utilities (`utils/storage.ts`)